jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

-Do you think today's politics is healthy?
-In its highest form, politics is a discussion abour what's the best direction our society should take.
+Do you think our politics is healthy?
+In its highest form, politics is a discussion about what's the best direction our society should take.
 Individuals give their opinions, offer their perspective, and exchange ideas.
 Should our society invest in a new dock or a new road?
 Should we go to war with an enemy or compromise and make peace?
 Should we welcome newcomers or shoo them away?
 Politics is like a nervous system directing resources to cure the pain society feels.

 But, politics isn't always so rational.

-Cells in the human body are constantly fighting over resources and we, the people who make up the "body politic" of society, are quite similar.
+Cells in the human body are constantly fighting over resources and we, the people who make up the "[body politic](https://en.wikipedia.org/wiki/Body_politic)" of our country, are quite similar.
 If you only think of politics as the daily experience of ranting, half-truths, and memes, it's because we are arguing for resources, and people don't want to be left out.

-The purpose of a political philosophy is to create a shared vision among society.
-Only when the body politics works together can we create a healthy ecosystem where anyone can better themselves.
-The lesson of this new political philosophy is we think ideological arguments determine what's good or bad politics, but in fact its evolution that decides.
+The purpose of a political philosophy is to create a shared vision for society.
+Only when the body politic works together can its members create a healthy ecosystem where anyone can better themselves.
+We think ideological arguments, such as "the poor not working hard enough" or "the rich being swindlers", determines winners and losers because we think a human is our judge.
+But, in fact, evolution is; as it is for all creatures.

-So, while the the polar bear is doomed to suffer pain for many more years, this book is about solving your pain to ease humanity's evolution.
+So, while the the ignorant polar bear is doomed to suffer for many more years, this book is about solving your pain to ease humanity's evolution.

 To fight pain we humans develop things.
 We try to change our "genes" so to speak.
 We change government policies to direct our resources in better ways.
 We invent tools to solve our problems with lasting solutions.
 And, we learn new ideas to expand our minds.
 Whatever we develop, we do it to solve our pain.